What Is ORP in Hydrogen Water?

 - clear dissolved hydrogen concentration in PPB or PPM

-- testing method or measurement context
+- meter or instrument context

 - time after generation